chinapedia/wikipedia.abstract.en/Page/Satellite.md

 History

-1986_CPA_5712.jpg Popular_Science_May_1949.jpg depicts the idea of an "artificial moon"]] ConstellationGPS.gif.]]
-Sputnik_asm.jpg: The first artificial satellite to orbit Earth.]]
-ESTCube-1_illustration.jpg ESTCube-1, developed mainly by the students from the University of Tartu, carries out a tether deployment experiment in low Earth orbit.]]
+depicts the idea of an "artificial moon"]] .]] : The first artificial satellite to orbit Earth.]]
+ESTCube-1, developed mainly by the students from the University of Tartu, carries out a tether deployment experiment in low Earth orbit.]]

 The first published mathematical study of the possibility of an artificial satellite was Newton's cannonball, a thought experiment in A Treatise of the System of the World by Isaac Newton.
 The first fictional depiction of a satellite being launched into orbit was a short story by Edward Everett Hale, _The Brick Moon_.[4][5]
 The idea surfaced again in Jules Verne's _The Begum's Fortune_ (1879).